Social Media

 Image via YouTube

-Social media stars don’t depend on blog or video content to keep their audiences interested.
+Social media stars don’t depend on blog posts or video content to keep their audiences interested.
 Instead, they reveal glimpses of their everyday lives and establish a strong connection with their followers.

 These social media users have become popular solely because of their social media presence.
 And because they have closer personal connections with their audiences, they are seen as real-life consumers rather than high-profile celebrities.